jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     def logical_nand(x, y):
         return not x or not y

-  still green and it factors to
+  still green and it factors out to

   .. code-block:: python